OpenMask3D: Open-Vocabulary 3D Instance Segmentation

 \section{Related work}

-\textbf{Closed-vocabulary 3D semantic and instance segmentation.} Given a 3D scene as input, 3D semantic segmentation task aims to assign a semantic category to each point in the scene \citep{context, markov, semlabel, semindoor, fast, fcn, 3dconv, segcloud, s3dis, scnn, minkowski, vmnet, pointnet, pointnet++, pointcnn, superpoint, spidercnn, kpconv, pointwisecnn, pcnn, spatial, neighbors}.
-3D instance segmentation goes a step further by distinguishing multiple objects belonging to the same semantic category, predicting individual masks for each object instance \citep{topdown1, topdown2, bottomup1, mtml, bottomup4, 3d-mpa, voting-based2, softgroup, pointgroup, mask3d}.
-Current state-of-the-art approach on the ScanNet200 benchmark \citep{scannet, scannet200} is Mask3D, proposed by \citet{mask3d}.
-Mask3D leverages a transformer architecture to produce 3D mask proposals, together with their corresponding semantic labels.
-However, similar to existing methods, it assumes a limited set of semantic class labels that can potentially be assigned to an instance.
+\textbf{Closed-vocabulary 3D semantic and instance segmentation.} Given a 3D scene as input, 3D semantic segmentation task aims to assign a semantic category to each point in the scene \citep{context, markov, semlabel, semindoor, fast, fcn, 3dconv, segcloud, s3dis, scnn, minkowski, vmnet, pointnet, pointnet++, pointcnn, superpoint, spidercnn, kpconv, pointwisecnn, pcnn, spatial, neighbors, Weder2024labelmaker3d}.
+3D instance segmentation goes further by distinguishing multiple objects belonging to the same semantic category, predicting individual masks for each object instance \citep{topdown1, topdown2, bottomup1, mtml, bottomup4, 3d-mpa, voting-based2, softgroup, pointgroup, takmaz20233d, mask3d}.
+The current state-of-the-art approach on the ScanNet200 benchmark \citep{scannet, scannet200} is Mask3D \citep{mask3d}, which leverages a transformer architecture to generate 3D mask proposals together with their semantic labels.
+However, similar to existing methods, it assumes a limited set of semantic categories that can be assigned to an object instance.
 In particular, the number of labels is dictated by the annotations provided in the training datasets, 200 -- in the case of ScanNet200 \citep{scannet200}.
-Given that the English language encompasses numerous nouns, totaling in the range of several hundred thousand \citep{english_lan}, it is clear that existing closed-vocabulary approaches have an important limitation in terms of handling object categories and descriptions.
+Given that the English language encompasses numerous nouns, in the order of several hundred thousand~\citep{english_lan}, it is clear that existing closed-vocabulary approaches have an important limitation in handling object categories and descriptions.